mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-2.md

 RUN chown -R jenkins:jenkins /var/jenkins_home
 EOF
 ```
 {% endraw %}

 To ensure that we follow the [Docker's best practices](https://docs.docker.com/develop/dev-best-practices/), we use [Hadolint](https://github.com/hadolint/hadolint) which is a `Dockerfile` linter that helps you build best practice Docker images.
-I use it in all of my projects to ensure I’m creating small, secure, efficient and maintainable images.
+I use it in all of my projects to ensure I’m creating small, secure, efficient, and maintainable images.

 Let’s run our `Dockerfile` through `Hadolint`: